Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework: Experiments

 \subsection{Statistical tests}

-To investigate the statistical significance of the model performance, the Mann-Whitney U test was performed.
-We used the test with the alternative hypothesis that the distribution underlying the samples of the proposed model is greater than the comparison model.
-It is therefore tested for significant superiority.
+To investigate whether the proposed model significantly outperforms baseline methods in terms of Dice score, the Mann-Whitney U test was performed.
+The Mann-Whitney U test was selected over rank-based alternatives, as it operates on the full score distributions rather than average ranks, providing greater statistical power for pairwise superiority testing.
+We tested the one-sided alternative hypothesis that the proposed model achieves superior Dice scores relative to each comparison model.
 We only performed the significance test for the Dice metric, as this is our main performance metric.
-An hierarchical statistical analysis plan was used, where we first tested for superiority over TotalSegmentator and if this condition is met we tested for superiority over the BAMF-model.
-Since TotalSegmentator is not trained specifically for kidney abnormalities, no significance tests were performed on the predictions for the abnormalities.
-We corrected for multiple testing by using the Holm-Bonferroni adjustment for the multiple datasets and segmentation regions we tested for for each model comparison.
+A hierarchical statistical analysis plan was used, where we first tested for superiority over TotalSegmentator and if this condition is met we tested for superiority over the BAMF-model.
+Since TotalSegmentator is not trained specifically for kidney lesions, significance testing was not performed for this comparison.
+We corrected for multiple testing by using the Holm-Bonferroni adjustment for the multiple datasets and segmentation regions we tested for each model comparison.
 A significance threshold ($\alpha$) of 0.05 was used.